truongdodan/LandingPageProject/README.md

 # LandingPageProject
-The final project to test all the flex that i"ve learned so far!
+The final project to test the flex model that i"ve learned so far!